shelbyspees/speesblog/_posts/2015-03-07-i-deleted-my-okcupid-account.md

 I'm not perfect.
 I have a lot to improve on my end.
 Apparently I don't even like myself that much, so why should I expect other people to like me?
 But none of that really matters.
 I can't expect Prince Charming to come sweep me off my feet and make everything happy.
 (Plus I prefer Hook anyway.
 Or Graham. #sadcrush #OnceUponATime)

 Becca told me the other day that I should date myself.
-If I treated myself as well as I treat whatever guy is flavor of the week, or as well as I wish he treated me, I think I'd be a little more content.
+If I treated myself as well as I treat whatever guy is flavor of the week, or as well as I wish he treated me, I think I'd be a little more content.s